edgedb/edgedb/docs/reference/sdl/index.rst

 blocks <ref_eql_sdl_modules>` with the rest of the declarations being nested in their respective modules.

+..
+XXX: Move this to some other file.

 .. versionadded:: 3.0

     |EdgeDB| 3.0 introduces a new SDL syntax which diverges slightly from DDL.